Technical Debt

 Your CEO is panicking about the velocity decline.
 They want 8 features/month again and suggest hiring 4 more engineers.
 Your tech lead argues that hiring will make things WORSE — more people pushing code into a fragile system means more broken deploys and more time spent on incidents.

 Hire 4 engineers — more engineers means more features, period.
-We'll figure out the tech debt laterClick to reveal →
+We'll figure out the tech debt laterClick →

 Declare a '6-week tech debt sprint': 80% of capacity goes to test coverage, CI/CD pipeline, and build optimization.
-20% handles urgent customer issues onlyClick to reveal →
+20% handles urgent customer issues onlyClick →

 Knowledge Check